fstrauf/txApp/posts/build-automated-budget-tracker-google-sheets-2025.md

 A fully automated budget tracker that runs entirely in Google Sheets, processes your data locally, costs nothing beyond setup time, and gives you complete control over your financial information.

+Want to skip the build and use a tracker that's already automated?
+[Download our free Google Sheet template here](/fuck-you-money-sheet).

 ## The Complete System Overview

 This system handles: